Skip to main content Skip to main menu

 Fortunately, Dean George Benson continued to support the MIS program through the lean years.
 Faculty positions were lost, but support for the department never wavered.
 This support was also extended by Dean Robert Sumichrast.
 Both deans had tenure in MIS even though their backgrounds were in operations management.

 Over the past few years, MIS hiring and enrollment have grown significantly.
-Maric Boudreau has successfully led the department during this period.
-Currently, the demand for the MIS major is at an all-time high.
-In fact, it is the most difficult major to get into in the Terry College of Business, and is also at the top for job placement and starting salary.
-Currently, undergraduate enrollment is approaching 700.
+Maric Boudreau successfully led the department during this period.
+The demand for the MIS major remains at an all-time high and is at the top for job placement and starting salary.

 Leaving Brooks Hall